SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-EnableAutomaticFiltering.md

 ## Overview

 The `searchBarEnableAutomaticSuggestionsFiltering(_:filteringAction:)` modifier enables automatic filtering of suggestions based on the user’s input, with an optional custom filtering closure.
-Available on iOS, visionOS, and macOS, it enhances suggestion usability.
+Available on iOS, iPadOS, visionOS, and macOS, it enhances suggestion usability.

 ## Parameters